Shehab-Hegab/Hybrid_Ticket_System/README.md

 5. Click on the image on GitHub to get its **URL**.
 6. Edit the `README.md` and replace `insert_your_screenshot_1_here.png` with that URL.

-This README will make your project look like a serious software product! 🚀